FrancescoBurchielli/fixmycity_original/README.md

 The project has been discontinued.
 I am now working on an improved version 2.0, hosted on a different repo on my Github.

 ## Project motivation and scope
 The purpose of Fix My City is to give members of a community the opportunity to easily report any issue they spot in the town they live in (broken traffic light, a damaged park bench, litter not being collected, ecc.).
-Reporting an issues has intentionally beend made user-friendly and playful.
+Reporting an issue has intentionally been made user-friendly and gamified.
 Citizens collect points and achieve a certain status for reporting issues.
 Citizens can also upvote existing issues, thus increasing their urgency.
 The local city council can easily detect which issues are the most urgent at any given point, thanks to leaderboards as well as changing color property of the map markers.
-The upvoting mechanism also address the problem of issue duplication - a citizen will most likey upvote the issue his neighbour has opened, instead of creating a duplicate.
+The upvoting mechanism also address the problem of issue duplication - a citizen will most likey upvote the issue their neighbour has opened, instead of creating a duplicate.

 ## Tech stack
 1. ReactJS